- Filter by Role

 Cameron holds an MFA in Writing & Publishing from Vermont College of Fine Arts and a BA in English Literature and Creative Writing from the University of Michigan-Ann Arbor.
 Additionally, she is a cross-genre writer whose prose, poetry, and interviews with authors have appeared in The Adroit Journal, CRAFT, Electric Literature, Entropy, Glass, Michigan Quarterly Review, The Rumpus, and elsewhere.

-Ronaldo is a multi-disciplinary Graphic Designer born and raised in Rio de Janeiro, Brazil, and despite this, he's terrible at soccer.
-Working with a team of dedicated cover designers whose diverse skillsets enliven Atmosphere's books, Ronaldo has been creating visual experiences for 15+ years.
-Passionate about helping a book achieve its potential, not surprisingly, Ronaldo does believe a book can be judged by its cover.
+Working with a team of dedicated cover designers whose diverse skillsets enliven Atmosphere's books, Ronaldo has been creating visual experiences for nearly twenty years.
+Passionate about helping a book achieve its potential, not just in text but as an artifact, not surprisingly, Ronaldo does believe a book can be judged by its cover.

 As Managing Editor for Atmosphere Press, Alex guides every author from early editorial all the way through to the printed finish line.
 Alex holds an MFA in Creative Writing Fiction from Texas State University, and a BFA in English Literature from Concordia University Texas.
 Her fiction and non-fiction have been published in Coe Review, Wussy Mag, and Porter House Review, and she is currently at work writing a novel about motherhood.

-When she isn’t helping authors for Atmosphere Press, she can be found spending time with her son and her partner in Austin, Texas.
+When she isn’t helping authors as part of our team of book publishers, she can be found spending time with her son and her partner in Austin, Texas.

 When not working or attending to her high-maintenance furbabies, Erin lives and breathes stories.
 She reviews and raves about books on her Bookstagram, studies mythologies and lore from all cultures, and writes oddball short stories about toilet demons and sentient taxicabs.
 Her forthcoming debut novella, The Bear & the Rose, hits shelves in March of 2023.